MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Next steps**: After you assign Calling Plan licenses to your users, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).

-### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Como atribuir uma licença de sistema telefônico e planejar a chamada para um usuário
+### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Como atribuir uma licença do sistema telefônico e do plano de chamada a um usuário

 The steps are the same as assigning an Office 365 license.
 See [Assign or remove licenses for Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).